UPPMAX/UPPMAX-documentation/docs/software/singularity.md

 ## Not all images may work everywhere

 Images run with the same linux kernel as the rest of the system.
-For HPC we systems, the kernel used tend to be quite old for stability reasons (with milou using very old kernels).
+For HPC we systems, the kernel used tend to be quite old for stability reasons.
 This is not normally a problem, but can cause issues if the libraries of the images you try to run expects functionality added in newer kernels.
 How and what works is difficult to know without trying, but we have successfully started a shell in an image for the currently most recent Ubuntu release (17.04).

 ## Creating your own images